Terms and Conditions

 ‘I hereby promise to conform to the discipline of the University and to all statutes, regulations and rules in force for the time being in so far as they concern me’.

-'I have read the University's statement on the Use of Students' Personal Information and understand how my personal data will be used, as outlined in the statement’.
+‘I have read the University’s Student Privacy Notice and understand how my personal data will be used, as outlined in the notice’.

 ‘I acknowledge that as a student of Newcastle University I must: